PaulskPt/RPi4B_MQTT_multi_topic_subscriber/README.md

 ```
 If the Python interpreter reports errors that it cannot find certain module(s), install them from within the directory ```/home/<user>/env```, using ```pip3 install <module name>``` while the virtual environment is active.

-As soon as the Python script runs and after it has setup/checked network interface communication, connection with the MQTT broker, load settings from ```secrets.json```, the following texts will be printed to the terminal:
+As soon as the Python script runs and after it has setup/checked network interface communication, connection with the MQTT broker, load settings from ```secrets.json```, the following texts will be printed to the terminal.
+Sensor data will be displayed on the 8x8 LED matrix of the sense Hat (during daytime hours):
 ```

 (env) <user>@RPi4B:~/env/mqtt $ python3 mqtt_rpi4b.py